saber-games/expeditions-guides/docs/map_modding/creating_a_map/objectives/objectives_in_expeditions/rewards.md

             **NOTE**: The zone with the specified identifier (**zoneId**) should exist on the map.

-    -   **zoneSettingsToRemove** – The list of zone records where the props will be *removed*.
+    -   **zoneSettingsToRemove** <a id="remove_props"></a>– The list of zone records where the props will be *removed*.
 Every record in this list corresponds to the particular zone and contains settings of the **ZonePropertiesSettingsObjectiveReward** type.
 If multiple records are added to this list, props will be removed from multiple zones.
     For every zone record, you need to specify:

         -   **zoneId** – The identifier of the existing zone, in the short form, without the name of the map and without `||` as a delimiter.
 For example, `my_zone_01`.